WhaleJ84/com614/entities/README.md

 A non-existent ferry that will be used as a dummy to manipulate the ETA values.
 We can use [arrivalTime](https://schema.org/BoatTrip) attribute specified for BoatTrip schemas.

+## Station:FerryTerminal

+A ferry terminal for the ferry to dock at.

 ## Station:BusStop

 A bus stop right by the ferry station.
+Can get open data from [here](https://www.bluestarbus.co.uk/open-data).

-## Station:FerryTerminal
+## Vehicle:Bus

-A ferry terminal for the ferry to dock at.
+A non-existent bus that will stop at the one outlined above.